abernicchia-heroku/kafka-connect-s3-sink-on-heroku/README.md

     heroku apps:stacks:set --app HEROKU_APPNAME container
     git push heroku main
     ```
-2. Attach Apache Kafka on Heroku add-on to your app.
+2. Attach the [Apache Kafka on Heroku add-on](https://elements.heroku.com/addons/heroku-kafka) to your app.
 By default it will create a KAFKA_URL environment variable, with a KAFKA suffix, but if you have used another name while attaching it to the app (e.g. MYKAFKA), set a KAFKA_ADDON environment with that value as well (e.g. `heroku config:set KAFKA_ADDON=MYKAFKA`)

 3. Create an AWS S3 bucket (or use an existing one) - you can use one of the available [Heroku Data Stores add-ons](https://elements.heroku.com/addons#data-stores)